apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 ##### `size`

 `size` controls the size of the image that gets displayed.
-To conserve bandwidth Apostrophe never sends the original image.
+To conserve bandwidth Apostrophe never sends the original image by default.
 Apostrophe resizes your image to the following sizes by default, always preserving the aspect ratio:

-`max`: no larger than 1600x1600.
+* `max`: no larger than 1600x1600.
-`full`: no larger than 1140x1140.
+* `full`: no larger than 1140x1140.
-`two-thirds': no larger than 760x760.
+* `two-thirds`: no larger than 760x760.
-`one-half`: no larger than 570x700.
+* `one-half`: no larger than 570x700.
-`one-third`: no larger than 380x700.
+* `one-third`: no larger than 380x700.
-`one-sixth`: no larger than 190x350.
+* `one-sixth`: no larger than 190x350.
+* `original`: the original file (WARNING: educate your users about the downsides of sending huge files to browsers over 3G).

 If you don't specify a size, the `full` size is displayed.